 \section{Abstract}

-We define the Global Centre Symmetry set ($GCS$) of a smooth closed $m$-dimensional submanifold $M\subset\mathbb R^n$, $n \leq 2m$, which is an affinely invariant generalization of the centre of a $k$-sphere in $\mathbb R^{k+1}$.
+We define the global centre symmetry set ($GCS$) of a smooth closed $m$-dimensional submanifold $M\subset\mathbb R^n$, $n \leq 2m$, which is an affinely invariant generalization of the centre of a $k$-sphere in $\mathbb R^{k+1}$.
 The $GCS$ includes both the centre symmetry set defined by Janeczko \cite{Jan} and the Wigner caustic defined by Berry \cite{Ber}.
-We develop a new method for studying generic singularities of the $GCS$ which is suited to the case when $M$ is Lagrangian in $\mathbb R^{2m}$ with canonical symplectic form.
-The definition of the $GCS$, which slightly generalizes one by Giblin and Zakalyukin \cite{GZ1}-\cite{GZ3}, is based on the notion of affine equidistants, so, we first study singularities of affine equidistants of Lagrangian submanifolds, classifying all the stable ones.
-Then, we classify the affine-Lagrangian stable singularities of the $GCS$ of Lagrangian submanifolds and show that, already for smooth closed convex curves in $\mathbb R^2$, many singularities of the $GCS$ which are affine stable are not affine-Lagrangian stable.
+We study singularities of the $GCS$ of a Lagrangian submanifold of $\mathbb R^{2m}$ with canonical symplectic form.
+The definition of the $GCS$, which slightly generalizes one by Giblin and Zakalyukin \cite{GZ1}-\cite{GZ3}, is based on the notion of affine equidistants, so, we first study singularities of affine equidistants of Lagrangian submanifolds.
+Then, we classify affine-Lagrangian stable singularities of the $GCS$ of Lagrangian submanifolds and show that, already for smooth closed convex curves in $\mathbb R^2$, many singularities of the $GCS$ which are affine stable are not affine-Lagrangian stable.